-During the restriction period, the holders of restricted stock are entitled to vote and receive dividends, except for restricted shares awarded under the executive compensation plan discussed in Note 4.
-At March 31, 2016, we had unrecognized compensation cost related to unvested restricted shares of \$3.0 million, which will be amortized into net income over the remaining weighted average vesting period of approximately 2.0 years.
-The calculation of unrecognized compensation cost and weighted average periods include share-based awards granted by CSWI to CSWI employees and share-based awards granted by Capital Southwest to employees who are now employed by CSWI.
-The total fair value of restricted shares vested during the fiscal year ended March 31, 2016 was \$0.7 million.
+During the restriction period, the holders of restricted shares are entitled to vote and receive dividends, except for restricted shares issued to adjust existing Capital Southwest restricted share awards under the Spin-Off Executive Compensation Plan (as discussed in Note 4).
+At March 31, 2017, we had unrecognized compensation cost related to unvested restricted shares of \$4.1 million, which will be amortized into net income over the remaining weighted average vesting period of 2.0 years.
+The total fair value of restricted shares vested during the years ended March 31, 2017 and 2016 was \$1.8 million and \$0.7 million, respectively.

-Restricted stock granted during the fiscal year ended March 31, 2016 includes 17,449 shares with market-based vesting provisions, and vesting ranges from 0-100% based on pre-defined performance targets.
-Market-based restricted stock is earned upon the achievement of performance targets and is payable in common shares.
-Compensation expense is recognized over a 36-month cliff vesting period.
+Restricted shares granted during the years ended March 31, 2017 and 2016 includes 49,373 and 17,449 shares, respectively, with performance-based vesting provisions, and vesting ranges from 0-100% based on pre-defined performance targets with market conditions.
+Performance-based restricted shares are earned upon the achievement of performance targets, and are payable in common shares.
+Compensation expense is recognized over a 36 month cliff vesting period based on the fair market value of our common shares on the date of grant.

-.
-DETAILS OF CERTAIN CONSOLIDATED BALANCE SHEET CAPTIONS
+6. DETAILS OF CERTAIN CONSOLIDATED BALANCE SHEET CAPTIONS